28 Colorado Fashion Bloggers You Should Know

 Website: Themiddlecloset.com

 Founded by sisters Hailey and Paige Middleton, The Middle Closet is a quickly growing Denver blog.
 The dynamic duo works together shooting, writing and styling the content.
-Hailey- a former high-end fashion runway model- is the face of The Middle Closet while Paige works behind the scenes shooting and creating content.
+Hailey — a former high-end fashion runway model — is the face of The Middle Closet while Paige works behind the scenes shooting and creating content.
 The idea behind this blog is the successful mash-up of high-end brands and affordable pieces to create a style for everyone to love.
-Their style is classic and versatile, one that is relate-able and easy to recreate for any women.
+Their style is classic and versatile, one that is relatable and easy to recreate for any women.
 With inspiring photos and creative content, there is nothing left to be desired after a trip to The Middle Closet blog.

 The Novice Native